benwilcock/backstagecon-2023/README.md

 The president of the United States in 1997 was Bill Clinton.
 ```

-If you already loaded the Backchat software catalog YAML into your Backstage instance, you can also try the OpenAI API calls via the API definition page in Backstage.
-Start by using the server `http://localhost:5001` and execute a `GET` on the `/Models` endpoint.
-There's no need to authenticate.
-The server should return a list of the available models.
+If you encounter issues, check the docker logs.
+You can test the API server is working executing a `GET` request on the [http://localhost:5001/v1/models](http://localhost:5001/v1/models) endpont.The server should return a list of the available models.

-## Configuring Chatbot UI's Backend
+## Switching Chatbot UI's Backend

 In the configuration for the Chatbot UI container (in the `docker-compose.yaml` file), set the `OPENAI_API_HOST` environment variable to point to the endpoint of the backend server you'd like to use.